Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Diagnostic Laboratory of Oklahoma (“DLO”), an affiliate of Quest Diagnostics, is committed to protecting the privacy of your identifiable health information.
+Diagnostic Laboratory of Oklahoma (DLO), an Affiliated Covered Entity of Quest Diagnostics, is committed to protecting the privacy of your identifiable health information.
 This information is known as “protected health information” or “PHI.”
-PHI includes laboratory test orders and test results as well as invoices for the healthcare services we provide.
+Examples of documents that may contain your PHI include laboratory test orders, test results and invoices.

 DLO is required by law to maintain the privacy of your PHI.
 We are also required to provide you with this Notice of our legal duties and privacy practices upon request.
-It describes our legal duties, privacy practices and your patient rights as determined by the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
+It describes our legal duties, privacy practices and your patient rights as determined by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 We are required to follow the terms of this Notice currently in effect.
-We are required to notify affected individuals in the event of a breach involving unsecured protected health information.
+We are required to notify affected individuals in the event of a breach involving PHI that is unsecured.
 PHI is stored electronically and is subject to electronic disclosure.
-This Notice does not apply to non-diagnostic services that we perform such as certain drugs of abuse testing services and clinical trials testing services.
+This Notice does not apply to certain services that we perform, such as some drugs of abuse testing services and insurance applicant services.

 How We May Use or Disclose Your Health Information

 We use your PHI for treatment, payment, or healthcare operations purposes and for other purposes permitted or required by law.
-Not every use or disclosure is listed in this Notice, but all of our uses or disclosures of your health information will fall into one of the categories listed below.
+Not every use or disclosure is listed in this Notice, but all of our uses or disclosures of your PHI will fall into one of the categories listed below.

-We need your written authorization to use or disclose your health information for any purpose not covered by one of the categories below.
-Subject to compliance with limited exceptions, we will not use or disclose psychotherapy notes, use or disclose your PHI for marketing purposes or sell your PHI, unless you have signed an authorization.
+We need your written authorization to use or disclose your PHI for any purpose not covered by one of the categories below.
+With limited exceptions, we will not use or disclose psychotherapy notes, use or disclose your PHI for marketing purposes or sell your PHI unless you have signed an authorization.
 You may revoke any authorization you sign at any time.
-If you revoke your authorization, we will no longer use or disclose your health information for the reasons stated in your authorization except to the extent we have already taken action based on your authorization.
+If you revoke your authorization, we will no longer use or disclose your PHI except to the extent we have already taken action based on your authorization.

-The law permits us to use and disclose your health information for the following purposes:
+We may use and disclose your PHI for the following purposes:

-DLO provides laboratory testing for physicians and other healthcare professionals, and we use your information in our testing process.
-We disclose your health information to authorized healthcare professionals who order tests or need access to your test results for treatment purposes.
-Examples of other treatment related purposes include disclosure to a pathologist to help interpret your test results or use of your information to contact you to obtain another specimen, if necessary.
+DLO provides laboratory testing for physicians and other healthcare professionals, and we use your PHI in our testing process.
+We disclose your PHI to authorized healthcare professionals who order tests or need access to your test results for treatment purposes.
+We may use and disclose PHI to contact you to remind you of an appointment or to tell you about our health-related products and services that may be of interest to you.
+Examples of other treatment-related purposes include disclosure to a pathologist to help interpret your test results or use of your PHI to contact you to obtain another specimen, if necessary.

 DLO may use and disclose your PHI for activities necessary to support our healthcare operations, such as performing quality checks on our testing, internal audits, arranging for legal services or developing reference ranges for our tests.

-We may provide your PHI to other companies or individuals that need the information to provide services to us.
+We may provide your PHI to other companies or individuals that need it to provide services to us.
 These other entities, known as "business associates," are required to maintain the privacy and security of PHI.
-For example, we may provide information to companies that assist us with billing of our services.
-We may also use an outside collection agency to obtain payment when necessary.
+For example, our business associates may use your PHI to conduct billing, collections, imaging, courier, or record storage services on our behalf.

 As Required by Law